-You may be eligible for a student loan.
-Contact the Three Rivers Financial Aid Office for an application and to find out what kind of loan you qualify for.
-You must have a completed FAFSA on file at Three Rivers before your student loan can be processed.
-Remember, a student loan is not "free money" like a Pell Grant; and it must be repaid.
+You may be eligible for a student Direct Loan.
+Contact any location of Three Rivers College to obtain a Student Loan Data Sheet and find out more about the student loan process.
+IMPORTANT: you must have a completed FAFSA on file at Three Rivers before your student loan can be processed.
+Remember, a student loan is not "free money" like a Pell Grant; it must be repaid.

 4. I qualify for the A+ program.
 What do I do about Pell Grant and scholarships?

 For more questions about the A+ program, contact the Financial Aid Advisor at 573-840-9606.
 If you have not already done so, you must contact the office to sign up for the A+ program at Three Rivers.
 IMPORTANT: please remember you must have your FAFSA on file at Three Rivers and you’re A+ stamped high school transcript to receive A+ benefits.
-Also, if you add or drop a class you MUST contact the Financial Aid Advisor in the Financial Aid Office.
+Also, if you add or drop a class you must contact the Financial Aid Advisor in the Financial Aid Office.

 5. What happens to my financial aid if I drop classes?

-IMPORTANT: Please contact the Financial Aid Office to find out BEFORE you make a decision to drop a class or classes.
+IMPORTANT: Please contact any location of Three Rivers College to find out BEFORE you make a decision to drop a class or classes.
 Your Pell Grant and veterans benefits will be reduced if you drop below full-time status (12 credit hours).

 6. I want to know more about the work-study program.
 How do I qualify?